Skip to main content

 Generate testcases

-To generate testcases we just need to make some API calls.
-You can use Postman, Hoppscotch, or simply curl
+To generate test cases we just need to make some API calls.
+You can use Postman, Hoppscotch, or simply curl.

 Generate shortened url